-In this case, heuristically, if the length of the shortest path on the reduced graph between $u$ and $v_0$ is odd, we can modify the direction of the path on $\mathbf{ C}$ to obtain a new path meeting our requirements.
+In this case, heuristically, if the length of the shortest path (on the reduced graph) between $u$ and $v_0$ is odd, we can adjust the direction of the path on $\mathbf{ C}$ to obtain a new path sarisfying our requirements.